Pereskia sacharosa: Taxonomy

-The species was first described by August Grisebach in 1879 as Pereskia sacharosa.
+The species was first described by August Grisebach in 1879.
 The specific epithet sacharosa is a noun in apposition, derived from a vernacular name.
 One explanation is that it is derived from the Quecha word sacha, meaning 'tree' or 'woods', hence 'tree rose' or 'woods rose'.
 In 1966, Curt Backeberg transferred the species to the genus Rhodocactus.
-At that time, this was not accepted by most botanists, and Rhodocactus was sunk into a broadly circumscribed Pereskia; more recently, molecular phylogenetic studies from 2005 onwards suggested that with this circumscription, Pereskia was not monophyletic, and consisted of three clades.
+At that time, this was not accepted by most botanists, and Rhodocactus was sunk into a broadly circumscribed Pereskia.
+Molecular phylogenetic studies from 2005 onwards suggested that with this circumscription, Pereskia was not monophyletic, and consisted of three clades.
 In 2016, the genus Rhodocactus was revived for one of these clades, which included R. sacharosa.
+In 2025, a major study of the phylogenomics and classification of cacti by De Vos et al. did not recognize Rhodocactus, based on sparse taxon sampling.
+As of April 2026, Plants of the World Online agreed, accepting Rhodocactus sacharosa as a synonym of Pereskia sacharosa.

 Distribution and habitat

-Rhodocactus sacharosa is native to Bolivia and west-central Brazil southwards to Paraguay and northern Argentina.
+Pereskia sacharosa is native to Bolivia and west-central Brazil southwards to Paraguay and northern Argentina.
 It occurs at elevations of 1000–2500 m in the foothills of the Andes and the semiarid Gran Chaco region.